vuejs/pinia/packages/docs/core-concepts/index.md

 export default defineComponent({
   setup() {
     const store = useCounterStore()
-    // ❌ This won't work because it breaks reactivity
-    // it's the same as destructuring from `props` const { name, doubleCount } = store
+    // ❌ Bad (breaks reactivity, as it's the same
+    // as destructuring from `props`):
+    const { doubleCount } = store

-    name // "Eduardo"
-    doubleCount // 0
+    // Increment count to demonstrate reactivity
     setTimeout(() => {
       store.increment()
     }, 1000)

     return {
-      // will always be "Eduardo"
-      name,
-      // will always be 0
+      // ❌ Bad (will always be 0):
       doubleCount,
-      // will also always be 0
+      // ❌ Bad (will also always be 0):
       doubleNumber: store.doubleCount,

-      // ✅ this one will be reactive
+      // ✔️ Good (will be reactive):
       doubleValue: computed(() => store.doubleCount),
     }
   },